SF-Rocker/ScreenCapture/README.md

 * Control + O to save; Control + X to Exit.

- # copy and paste code into terminal with CTRL + C, and in terminal use CTRL + SHIFT + V to paste code into nano code editer; you can use vi for vim, it is your preference.
+ # copy and paste code into terminal with CTRL + C, and in terminal use CTRL + SHIFT + V to paste code into nano code editor; you can use vi for vim, it is your preference.
 ```python3 filename.py
             or